 The trucking industry very often uses owner operators and as such, there is sometimes uncertainty around the issue of who is considered a worker to be included in the payroll information provided to the WCB each year.
 Generally speaking, whether your business is inter or intra city/provincial custom or bulk liquid trucking, all your drivers, whether they are owner operators, contractors or employees, are considered your workers unless they carry their own Personal Coverage.
 Their eligibility to purchase Personal Coverage is determined based on the following:

-- If an individual you contract with employs workers of their own, and their payroll is over the annual minimum earnings level of $22,570 in 2015, they will not be considered your worker and may purchase Personal Coverage.
+- If an individual you contract with employs workers of their own, and their payroll is over the annual minimum earnings level of $23,330 in 2016 ($23,710 in 2017), they will not be considered your worker and may purchase Personal Coverage.

 - If they do not meet the above criteria, as determined by the WCB, the WCB will use a business test to further determine their status.
 If they are not determined to be an independent business as a result of this test, they will be considered your worker(s).
 If they are deemed your worker(s), you will need to report the labour portion of their contract payments (25% for long haul and 50% for short haul, excluding GST) as worker's payroll.